 DC Prostitution Lawyer

-The penalties for a prostitution conviction in Washington, DC are severe and can have long-term impacts on your personal and professional life.
+The penalties for a prostitution conviction in DC are severe and can have long-term impacts on someone’s personal and professional life.
 Prostitution is considered a misdemeanor and a first offense can carry penalties of up to 90 days in jail and a fine of up to $500.
 A second offense is punishable by up to 180 days in jail and a fine of up to $1,000.
 There is also a social stigma attached to people who have been convicted of crimes that involve exchanging sexual favors for money.
-If you are convicted of prostitution, it may limit your job prospects and cause strife in your personal relationships.
+If a person is convicted of prostitution, it may limit their job prospects and cause strife in their personal relationships.

-Given the seriousness of a charge for prostitution, if you have been charged with prostitution and you believe you are under investigation for prostitution-related crimes, you would be best served to contact a skilled DC prostitution lawyer to begin crafting a successful defense strategy.
+Given the seriousness of a charge for prostitution, if someone has been charged with prostitution or they believe they are under investigation for prostitution-related crimes, they would be best served to contact a skilled DC prostitution lawyer to begin crafting a successful defense strategy.

 If you have been charged with prostitution or solicitation in DC, you may feel trapped, frightened, and alone.
 However, experienced attorneys know that there are several options for your defense.
 If you were arrested as a result of a sting operation, police procedures could lead to an entrapment defense.

 As well, an attorney may advise you that, in light of the case against you and the devastating impact these charges could have on your personal life and career, your best option may be to plead guilty to a lesser charge or to participate in a prostitution diversion program in exchange for the dismissal of your charges.